 The Board (Central Board) is responsible for the Bank's organisation and manages the Bank's affairs on behalf of its shareholders.
-The Board is to continuously assess the Bank's financial situation and ensure that the Bank is organised in such a way that the accounting records, management of funds and other aspects of the Bank's financial circumstances are satisfactorily controlled.
-The Board establishes policies and instructions on how this is to be executed, and establishes a work procedure for the Board and also instructions for the CEO.
+The Board must continuously assess the Bank's financial situation and ensure that the Bank is organised in such a way that the accounting records, management of funds and other aspects of the Bank's financial circumstances are satisfactorily controlled.
+The Board establishes policies and instructions on how this is to be executed, and establishes rules of procedure for the Board and also an instruction for the CEO.

 These central policy documents state how responsibility and authority are allocated among the Board as a whole and the committees, and also between the Chairman of the Board and the CEO.
-The Board appoints the CEO, deputy CEOs and the Heads of Group Risk Control, Group Compliance and Group Audit, and stipulates the employment terms for these persons.
+The appointments made by the Board include the CEO, deputy CEOs and the Heads of Group Risk Control, Group Compliance and Group Audit, and the Board also stipulates the employment terms for these persons.
 The Chairman is responsible for evaluating the Board's work and informs the nomination committee of the results of this evaluation.